-We are living through political and societal disruption.
+We are living through disruption to politics and society.
 Increasingly this is delivered by individuals proudly claiming their rights to free speech.
-Journalist Yasmin Alibhai-Brown argues that sexism, homophobia and xenophobia are sometimes expressed with intolerance justified through invocations of liberty.
+Journalist Yasmin Alibhai-Brown argues that sexist homophobic views are sometimes justified as expressions of liberty.
 Should individual rights always take precedence over collective, social responsibility?
-Despite its flaws, do we need to be more defensive of political correctness in a world where it is easy to disseminate intemperance through globalised communication?
+Despite its flaws, do we need to defend political correctness in a turbulent world?

 TICKETS £5 ADVANCE